justintv/Twitch-API/Blocks-Resource.md

 (*Authenticated, Scope:user_blocks_edit*)

-:login is the authenticated user's login
-:user is the login of the user being unblocked
+:login is the authenticated user's login, :user is the login of the user being unblocked

 There is no response body for this endpoint.